-FY 2016 APPLICATION CHECKLIST
+FY 2017 APPLICATION CHECKLIST

-Applicants may use this checklist once they have completed their i3 applications.
+Applicants may use this checklist once they have completed their EIR applications.
 The checklist contains all mandatory parts of the application.

-ED : Standard Forms Application for Federal Assistance (SF 424) Department of Education Supplemental Information for SF 424 Department of Education Budget Summary Form (ED 524) Sections A & B Disclosure of Lobbying Activities (SF-LLL) Ass urances and Certifications GEPA Section 427 Assurances - Non-Construction Programs (SF 424B) Grants.gov Lobby form (formerly ED 80-0013 form) Арр olication Narrative ED Abstract Narrative Form Project Narrative Form Budget Narrative Form Other Attachments Form (Upload Appendices here) NOTE : Eligible applicants should attach all appendices to the Other Attachments Form.
+ED Standard Forms

+- Application for Federal Assistance (SF 424) - -Applicants may consider attaching their documentation for eligibility requirements to the SF 424 Form.
+For more information, please visit the EIR website. - Department of Education Supplemental Information for SF 424 - Department of Education Budget Summary Form (ED 524) Sections A & B - Disclosure of Lobbying Activities (SF-LLL)

+Assurances and Certifications

+- GEPA Section 427 - Assurances Non-Construction Programs (SF 424B) - Grants.gov Lobby form (formerly ED 80-0013 form)

+Application Narrative

+- Abstract Narrative Form

+- Project Narrative Form

+- Budget Narrative Form

+- Other Attachments Form (Upload Appendices here)

+NOTE: Eligible applicants should attach all appendices to the Other Attachments Form.
 The Grants.gov system will allow applicants to attach as many as ten separate appendices in this section; however, applicants are encouraged to limit the number of appendix entries to a reasonable number for a reviewer to read.
 The entire application package should be no larger than 8MB.
-Therefore, you may want to check the total size of your package before submission. i3 P Program Forms Checklist for Local Educational Agency (LEA) Applicants (Appendix A): http://innovation.ed.gov/fy-2016-competition/ Checklist for Partnership Applicants (Appendix A): http://innovation.ed.gov/fy-2016-sampetition/ competition/ i3 Applicant Information Sheet (Appendix H): http://innovation.ed.gov/fy-2016-competition/ Ш Applicant's list of proprietary information, if applicable
+Therefore, you may want to check the total size of your package before submission.

+Appendices:

+- □ Appendix A: Nonprofit 501(c)(3) status verification, if applicable - □ Appendix B: Evidence Standards (Evidence form) - □ Appendix C: Resumes of Key Personnel - Appendix D: Letters of Support and Memoranda of Understanding, if applicable - □ Appendix E: Waiver Request of 10% Private Sector Match Requirement, if applicable - Appendix F: Eligible Applicant's list of proprietary information found in the application, if applicable.
+Eligible Applicants should identify the specific information and page numbers in the application where it can be found. - □ Appendix G: Other, if applicable

-A. REQUIRED FORMS
+REQUIRED FORMS